prakriti16/Pandas_submission/Report.md

 3. **EfficientNetB0**: Focuses on scaling and efficiency, often achieving better performance with fewer parameters compared to Inception V3.

 ## Summary
 Inception V3 is a powerful and versatile architecture for image classification and other computer vision tasks, known for its high accuracy and computational efficiency.
 Its use of inception modules and factorized convolutions makes it a robust choice for a wide range of applications, from academic research to industrial applications.
+We would have liked to use InceptionResNetV2 which combines Inception V4 and ResNet however it required more training time than we could afford.